airdrop99/rtidcoin/README.md

 ## Advantages over Bitcoin:

 - Thanks to **YescryptR16** CPU only hashing algorithm, everyone can mine Rtidcoin on their own computer with just CPU.
 Mining on GPU is significantly slower than on CPU.
-- Transactions within Rtidcoin blockchain are **60 times faster** than Bitcoin.
+- Transactions within Zalcchain blockchain are **10 times faster** than Bitcoin.
 - Rtidcoin blockchain can handle **20 times more transactions** than Bitcoin within the same time.
 - Difficulty on Rtidcoin is **retargeted after every mined block** (aprox. every 10 second), compared to Bitcoin that retargets difficulty every 2016 blocks